 This does, nonetheless, raise the question of how much these gender differences in personality are due to biological factors, rather than purely cultural and social forces.
 A sociobiological approach posits that gender differences are due to the distinct reproductive strategies of men and women.
 Women have to invest more in reproduction than men, as sperm is more plentiful than eggs and women must use considerable energy in gestating their offspring.
 According to this approach, women will, therefore, be more concerned with raising their children, which requires higher levels of agreeableness.
 Meanwhile, men will be more concerned with having more partners, which means they should exhibit less agreeableness and more assertiveness and risk-taking.
 The evolutionary perspective is, however, controversial.
 It can sometimes be used to justify or attach a value judgement to how things are, which is mistaken.

 Differences between men and women in terms of things-orientation and people-orientation seem to manifest very early on.
-A study published by City University London and University College London (UCL) found that children as young as 9 months-old prefer to play with toys specific to their own gender.
+A study published by City University London and University College London (UCL) found that children as young as nine months old prefer to play with toys specific to their own gender.
 Dr Brenda Todd, a senior lecturer in psychology at City University said:

 Biological differences give boys an aptitude for mental rotation and more interest and ability in spatial processing, while girls are more interested in looking at faces and better at fine motor skills and manipulating objects.
 When we studied toy preference in a familiar nursery setting with parents absent, the differences we saw were consistent with these aptitudes.
 Although there was variability between individual children, we found that, in general, boys played with male-typed toys more than female-typed toys and girls played with female-typed toys more than male-typed toys.